jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![CODE button](/tutorials/jazzeditor/images/bm-code-button_NEW.png)
 Your new project opens in the web integrated development environment (Web IDE).
 The project page contains useful information that you can review later.

-4. To check the status of the app, review the Run bar and click the **Open the application URL** icon.
+4. To check the status of the app, review the run bar and click the **Open the application URL** icon.
 ![Web IDE](/tutorials/jazzeditor/images/orion_NEW.png)

 ---